 According to research shared in a Travel Inspired Living article, 77 percent of automobile accidents occur within 15 miles of the home when you’re in familiar surroundings.
 There’s usually more traffic, and your guard is down.

 The article states that “23 percent of [the time] an accident occurs far from home, like during a vacation road trip, or while you are travelling for work.
 In those situations, you are far from everything familiar, which can make an already stressful situation worse.”
+Take, for example, Florida which is one of the most traveled destinations in the United States.
+We learned from a reputable Fort Lauderdale car accident lawyer at the Levin Firm that in Broward County alone there are 400,000 car accidents every single year with 165,000 injuries many of them being vacationers.
+That’s a lot of accidents, so it’s important to prepare for the unexpected before hitting the road.

 Insurance policies and laws differ across state lines, and if you’re unsure about handling a car accident while traveling, use this guide to help you through it.
+It will also give you more choice and more savings.

 Follow Procedures for Handling a Car Accident